poxyran/poxyblog/src/pages/02-11-2019-calling-native-functions-with-frida.md

  - **returnType**: represents the return value returned by the function we want to call
  - **argTypes**: represent the arguments of the function we want to call.
 The supported types are the following: *void, pointer, int, uint, long, ulong, char, uchar, float, double, int8, uint8, int16, uint16, int32, uint32, int64, uint64 and bool*.

-The following is a little example on how to use the *NativeFunction* contructor.
+The following is a little example on how to use the *NativeFunction* constructor.
 Suppose that you want to call the [OpenThread](https://docs.microsoft.com/en-us/windows/win32/api/processthreadsapi/nf-processthreadsapi-openthread) function, you have to do it in the following way:

 ```javascript